bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 ## Postscript
 I acknowledge that I haven't done things in the most elegant manner with these patches and code.
-For example there are a lot of "#ifdef" statements introduced into some core kernel source files that get things working, but aren't necessarily very graceful.
+For example, there are a lot of "#ifdef" statements introduced into some core kernel source files that get things working, but aren't necessarily very graceful.
 For these reasons I don't plan to make any effort to submit these patches to the mainline Linux kernel.
 I'm also